 On the diagrammatic test, you are presented with a selection of matrices that have a particular logical pattern running through them.
 You must identify the pattern and use it to deduce the next matrix in the series.

-Some BT telephone and Skype interview questions can be found below:
+Some BT telephone and Skype based interview questions include:

-To fully prepare for the interview, ensure you have done your research on the company—what it does, how it does it, and any of the latest news headlines involving BT.
-Moreover, ensure you are fully cognizant of every facet of your application form, particularly what you wrote and how you wrote it.
-This is sure to be assessed, and if what you wrote isn’t what comes across in the interview, you will not make it through to this stage.
-To give yourself the best chance of success, take a live mock interview.
-You can do so with a helpful friend or relative.
-However, be aware that they are not trained assessors, and thus they cannot give you the expert feedback you need to know if you performed well or not.
+To fully prepare for the interview ensure you have done your research on the company, what it does, how it does it as well as the latest news headlines involving BT.
+Moreover, ensure you are fully cognisant of every facet of your application form, what you wrote and how you wrote it.
+This will be assessed and if what you wrote isn’t what comes across in the interview you will not come through this stage.
+In order to give yourself the best chance of success, check out JobTestPrep's interview preparation package.